-Introduction – Dividend Types under the Canadian Income Tax Act
+Introduction – Dividend Types and Ontario Dividend Tax Rates Under the Canadian Income Tax Act

 The most common type of dividend of which one might be aware is the standard cash dividend – a payment of cash from a corporation to its shareholders.
 However, a dividend does not have to be in the form of cash and can take the form of any type of value transfer from a corporation to its shareholders if it is declared as a dividend by the directors of the corporation.
 These non cash dividends are called dividends in kind and for example, a dividend may be in the form of additional stock, specific property, or notes payable.
 Additionally, regardless of the form the dividend takes, a dividend can be either an eligible or non-eligible dividend, which essentially affects the tax rate the individual will pay on those dividends.
 Finally, where a corporation has realized capital gains, life insurance policy proceeds, or capital dividends from another corporation, a type of non-taxable dividend, called a capital dividend, can be issued.